-J. Cole has carved himself out a great career thus far in Rap: He’s had a few number one albums, some Grammy nominated records, and the ultimate respect from his rap peers throughout his tenure.
+J. Cole has carved himself out a great career thus far: He’s had a few number one albums, some Grammy nominated records, and the ultimate respect from his rap peers throughout his tenure.
 What makes these accolades even more impressive is the fact that he’s done this despite being more on the quiet side in terms of public appearances.
-With that being said, it’s been 5 years since his debut album released, which gave me a little of an itch to go back and see how he got to this high ranking in the first place.
+With that being said, it’s been 5 years since his debut album released, which gave me an itch to go back and see how he got to this high-ranking in the first place.

 5. MR. NICE WATCH (5/5)

 ‘Mr. Nice Watch’ sounds like futuristic/Terminator music; Intergalactic Cole is in the building on this one!
 It’s definitely a song that will grow on you each time you hear it.

 On Cole’s verses, he’s being a bit cocky, something that is pretty unique.